 - Sexual abuse

 Any type of nursing home abuse that involves physical injuries, emotional injuries, assault, financial abuse, and other forms should consult with a nursing home abuse and neglect attorney.

 What Causes Nursing Home Abuse and Neglect?

 There can be many reasons such as staffing shortages, lack of proper staff training and experience, poor supervision and management, stress, substance abuse, and individual caregiver and resident issues.
 Just the thought of your elderly family member being abused in a nursing home is disturbing.
 It is important that you review what’s going on in the nursing home and listen to your family member that is living there.

-If you suspect that your loved one is not being properly cared for at their nursing home and/or realize that your loved one has had an unexplained injury or illness, the lawyers at Heidari Law Group can help fight for your rights and review your nursing home abuse case.
+If you suspect that your loved one is not being properly cared for at their nursing home and/or realize that your loved one has had an unexplained injury or illness, the personal injury lawyers at Heidari Law Group can help fight for your rights and review your nursing home abuse case.